neurord/TD2Q/README.md

 	* summary results saved in .npy files

 **C. Parameters**
+- runs: number of agents, or how many times the task will be simulated.
+Equivalent to biological replicates
+- trials: number of actions the agent will take for a single run.
+For a 3 step task (BanditTask and Discrim), the number of trials is approximately trials/3
+- save_data: set to False if you do not want to save the output to disk
+- plot_Qhx: higher number gives more graphs
 - params['numQ']=1 #number of Q matrices.  numQ=2 is improves the 2-arm bandit task and sequence task.
 No effect on discirmination/extinction
 - params['alpha']=[0.3,0.06]  # learning rate for Q1 and (optionally Q2) matrices.
 Task dependent
 - params['beta']=1.5  # maximum value of inverse temperature, controls exploration-exploitation